 Our transparent risk model limits downside risk and provides positive expected return.

-Earn above-market returns with below-market risk.
+Earn above-market returns with diversified risk.
 Performance is linked to weather in Africa, not the S&P 500.

-WorldCover is currently working to provide insurance for up to 200,000 farmers around the world.
-Register now to help us reach our goal!
+Register now to help provide crop insurance to 200,000 farmers around the world.

 Oops!
 Something went wrong while submitting the form